signalfx/splunk-otel-dotnet/docs/opamp-config.md

 settings.
 Environment variable templates and omitted YAML defaults are reported as their final evaluated values.

-Reported OTLP endpoints retain the URI scheme, host, port, and path.
+Reported OTLP endpoints preserve the URI scheme, host, effective port, and normalized path.
 User information, query, and fragment components are removed to avoid disclosing credentials or other sensitive data embedded in the URL.

-Effective configuration reporting is bounded to a 512 KiB UTF-8 payload, a 4,096-character configuration file name, 8,192 characters per OTLP endpoint, and 32 endpoints per signal.
-If any limit is exceeded, the effective configuration portion is rejected; a full-state report can still be sent without effective configuration.
+Endpoint hosts and paths are not redacted and should not contain secrets.
+Distinct active endpoints that differ only in redacted components remain separate exporter entries, although their reported endpoint values are identical.

+An endpoint that cannot be represented as an absolute HTTP or HTTPS URI is treated as an effective-configuration resolution failure.
+The plugin does not emit a placeholder or a partial endpoint set.
+A full-state report can still be sent without the effective-configuration section.

+Effective configuration file content is bounded to 512 KiB of UTF-8 data.
+The limit applies to the serialized file body.
+OpAMP file-name and content-type fields, protobuf framing, and other request fields are outside it; values also present in the serialized body, such as `otel_config_file`, count as file content.
+The plugin does not impose additional fixed length or count caps on file names or OTLP endpoints.

+For file-based configuration, all actively used OTLP endpoints represented by the effective-config schema are reported when the complete serialized body fits within the budget.
+The environment representation supports at most one active endpoint per signal.
+Multiple endpoints for a signal therefore cause effective-configuration resolution to fail.
+Content that exceeds the limit is rejected rather than truncated; in either failure case, a full-state report can still be sent without effective configuration.